hxidrix/Numbers-into-Words/README.md

  # Custom Formula for Converting Numbers into Words in Excel

 This project involves creating a custom formula in Excel that converts numeric values into written words, such as "1000" being converted into "One Thousand".
-The formula is developed using VBA (Visual Basic for Applications) code, and it simplifies the process of displaying numbers as words within Excel.
+The formula is developed using VBA (Visual Basic for Applications) code and it simplifies the process of displaying numbers as words within Excel.
 Here's how you can implement and use the custom formula:

 **Method:**